rotembar6/Voice-Recognition/README.md

 You have to download this libraries: pyaudio, wave, numpy, flask.

 # Installation
-download the zip file and execute it.
+clone the files.
 It should look like this:
 * Server (Folder):
     * Recordings (Folder)
     * Templates (Folder)